liuhaibogit/Latent_ISP/README.md

 # How to Use Latent_ISP

-This is the repro-pack for the latent-ISP using bempp-cl and exafmm-t.
+This is the repro-pack for the latent-ISP using bempp-cl and DeepSDF.
 It has the following structure:

 - `logs`: a.

 Following the steps below to run each case:

-### 1. Install bempp-cl and exafmm-t
+### 1. Install bempp-cl

 We suggest to use `conda` as the package manager and create a conda environment for this application.
 ``` bash